Bland Oak: Significance

 Fairfield mayor Frank Carbone proposed for the tree to be recognised on a national level after the council accepted its local importance in the Local Environmental Plan in 2013.
-Fairfield Council will apply to the National Trust of Australia to have the tree listed on the National Register of Significant Trees.
+Fairfield Council will apply to the National Trust of Australia to have the tree listed on the National Register of Significant Trees, which documents and preserves more than 2000 significant trees.

 According to Carbone, “This lonely tree standing in the middle of our city is significant for its age, rarity and unique shape telling a story of our heritage”.
 Further, he stated “It represents a significant part of our local heritage and is a historic symbol of our city, standing as a landmark beside Prospect Creek”.

 Acorns from the tree were collected in March 2020 and planted to grow about 10 new "Bland Oaks" throughout the city.